-Filter the tasks view to reduce the amount of information that appears in the portlet to a specific subset.
+You can filter the TGD tasks view to reduce the amount of information that appears.

-- 1. From the AFO menu bar, select Backup & Restore > Device Software Management > TunnelGuard Distributor to open a TGD portlet. - 2.
-Click Filter.
+- Select Backup & Restore > Device Software Management > TunnelGuard Distributor to open a new or existing portlet. - 2.
+Click the Filter Tasks icon. - 3.
+From the Add a filter window, in the Task Name field enter the first letter or full name of the task you want to filter. - Tip:

-3. In the Task Name field, enter the task name or the first letter of the task name to be filtered.
+The filtered information appears in the TGD tasks table.